AudTheCodeWitch/high-performance-postgresql-workbook/GLOSSARY.md

 ### Relation
 Also known as `relname`, it typically refers to a table in a relational database.

+### System Catalog
+A PostgreSQL table or view that tracks internal information about the database objects, configurations, and states.
+System catalogs usually start with the prefix `pg_`.

 ### Transaction
 A sequence of one or more SQL operations that are executed as a single logical unit of work.